cloudfoundry/sample-http-app/README.md

 - `PORT`: The port on which the HTTP server will be listening.
 It defaults to `8080`.

-## Response latency
+## Response Latency

 The response latency can be controlled by setting the query parameter `wait` to any string parseable by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration).
-The default value is `10 µs`
+The default value is `10 µs`.

 ## Deploy to Cloud Foundry